-Although the optimal therapy for non-albicans vulvovaginal candidiasis remains unknown, which one of the following should be considered as an initial option to treat Candida glabrata vulvovaginal infection in this woman?
+Although the optimal therapy for non-albicans vulvovaginal candidiasis remains unknown, which one of the following agents should be considered as an initial option to treat Candida glabrata vulvovaginal infection in this woman?

 Sign In or Register Progress Not Saved!